 Below is the outline of the steps in the peer review process organized by plan, conduct, and results phases.
 The Guide describes in detail a process for planning and conducting a peer review for an individual project or a project portfolio.

 In this planning phase, the office has to decide on peer review roles and responsibilities.
 This includes picking a staff to manage the peer review, including the peer review leader (PRL).

 The PRL will have much to do, such as:

-- The PRL has to begin planning many months in advance of the event date (e.g., 3 or more), to ensure the timely preparation that is essential for success.
+- Begin planning many months in advance of the event date (e.g., three or more) to ensure the timely preparation that is essential for success.

-- The purpose, scope (e.g., how many subject areas and projects), and frequency of review (how often to conduct reviews, annually, biennially).
+- Determine the purpose, scope (e.g., how many subject areas and projects), and frequency of review (how often to conduct reviews, annually, biennially).

 - Define evaluation criteria and questions.

-- Select individual peer Reviewers, using an objective process to ensure independence of the review, as describes in the EERE Peer Review Guide.
+- Select individual peer reviewers, using an objective process to ensure independence of the review, as described in the EERE Peer Review Guide.

-- Collect information and data from the project principal investigators (PIs), to ensure reviewers get, in the requisite level of detail, the information they need to make informed expert judgements about projects.
+- Collect information and data from the project principal investigators (PIs), to ensure reviewers get, in the requisite level of detail, the information they need to make informed expert judgments about projects.